Northsec Hackademy

 </html>

-Looking at the robots.txt I found the second flag:
+Looking at the robots.txt I found an hidden file:

 User-agent: *